ahsouri/ozonerates/README.md

 # tips
 if you have any questions regarding this tool, please reach out to the developer: ahsouri@gmail.com

+# Note
-# Please consider acknowledging this tool and the developers if it has a noticeable impact on your project.
+Please consider acknowledging this tool and the developers if it has a noticeable impact on your project.